Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [x] Automatically credit your account.
 - [ ] Send you a coupon code that you can redeem for Azure credits.

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area: Azure Active Directory Premium P2 guarantees at least 99.9 percent availability

 - [x] Yes.